ndobrosa/EventTrackerProject/README.md

 ####
 Deployed at: http://18.188.120.152:8080/PetOwnerRest/
 Use routes to (see under Pet and Pet Owner Functionality) to access data.
-Front end not yet created.
+The front end not yet created.

 ### Pet Owner Functionality
 In the database, pet_owner table has the following fields: id (number, primary key), first_name (text), last_name (text), date_of_birth (date), apartment_number(number), and active (boolean).